EEThorp/mixedMessages/README.md

 I intend to create a classpect and land generator in the style of those found in the webcomic [homestuck](https://homestuck.net/).
 This will take the form of:

-"You are a CLASS of ASPECT and your land is the Land Of THING and THING"
+"You are a CLASS of ASPECT and your land is the Land Of THING1 and THING2"

 E.g. "You are a Knight of Blood and your land is the Land of Pulse and Haze"

+The type of land words that the reader can recieve will be determined by the aspect that you have randomly drawn.